etho201/terraform-v8o/README.md

         ```
         > **NOTE:** This method gives you more control of Terraform.
 For example, you can deploy multiple instances by leveraging Terraform workspaces (Example: `terraform workspace new ocne2` or `terraform workspace select ocne1`, etc...).
 Run `terraform help` for more options.
     </details>

+4. That's it!
+Verrazzano will be up and running in no time! :tada:

 ## Verify the installation: